peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

     public static String PercentDecode(String str, int index, int endIndex, boolean replace)

-Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the given portion of a string, with an option to fail rather than replace invalid encoding.
+Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the specified portion of a string, with an option to fail rather than replace invalid encoding.
 Successive percent-encoded bytes are assumed to form characters in UTF-8.

 **Parameters:**